GoogleChrome/developer.chrome.com/site/en/blog/region-capture/index.md

 - Region Capture will support all Element types.
 - Region Capture will support captures of other tabs.
-- [Conditional Focus] will allow the capturing web app to instruct the browser to either switch focus to the captured display-surface, or to avoid such a focus change.
+- [Conditional Focus] will allow the capturing web app to instruct the browser to either switch focus to the captured display surface, or to avoid such a focus change.
-- An Element-level Capture API will be provided.
+- An Element-level Capture API might be provided.

 ## Feedback {: #feedback }